V-Sekai-fire/aria-character-core/decisions/131-unified-durative-action-specification-and-planner-standardization.md

 **Capabilities as Simple Traits Only (Properties Belong in State)**

 Capabilities are simple atoms that represent what an entity can do or what category it belongs to.
-All dynamic properties, constraints, and state information belong in StateV2, not in action metadata.
+All dynamic properties, constraints, and state information belong in State, not in action metadata.

 ```elixir
 @type capability :: atom()  # Simple trait only: :agent, :heating, :cutting, :consumable